Lambda-X/re-console/README.md

 following keys:

 * `success?`: if `true` the evaluation has succeded
-* `result`: the result of the evaluation, can be a valid result or an error
+* `result`: the result of the evaluation (as it is), can be a valid result or an error
 * `prev-ns`: a string indicating the namespace the evaluation took place in
 * `source`: the original source